502 - Student Rights and Responsibilities

 Parents of students found to possess weapons, dangerous objects or look-a-likes on school property are notified of the incident.
 Possession or confiscation of weapons, dangerous objects or look-a-likes will be reported to law enforcement officials, and students will be subject to disciplinary action including suspension or expulsion.

 Students bringing firearms to school or knowingly possessing firearms at school will be expelled for not less than one year.
 The superintendent has the authority to recommend this expulsion requirement be modified for students on a case-by-case basis.
-For purposes of this portion of this policy, the term "firearm" includes, but is not limited to, any weapon which is designed to expel a projectile by the action of an explosive, the frame or receiver of any such weapon, a muffler or silencer for such a weapon, or any explosive, incendiary or poison gas, or otherwise defined by applicable law.
+For purposes of this portion of this policy, the term "firearm" includes, but is not limited to, any weapon which is designed to expel a projectile by the action of an explosive, the frame or receiver of any such weapon, a muffler or silencer for such a weapon, any explosive, incendiary or poison gas, or otherwise defined by applicable law.

 NOTE: This is a mandatory policy.